top of page

 WHY CALIFORNIA?

-We have a farming industry that produces 12% of the U.S. agricultural output, and an unrivaled higher education system.
+We have the financial capacity, institutions, and people to act.
+Our economy ranks 4th in the world.
+We have a large and diverse workforce, progressive electorate, and world leading defense, technology, and entertainment industries.
+Our farming industry produces 12% of the U.S. agricultural output, and we have an unrivaled higher education system.

-But it’s much more than that.
-California is the poster child for climate change challenges and opportunities, with its deserts, major rivers, mountains, 30 million acres of forests, and over 800 miles of coastline.
+But it’s more than just our economy.
+California is the poster child for environmental climate risks and opportunities, with its deserts, major rivers, mountains, 30 million acres of forests, and over 800 miles of coastline.

 THE BOTTOM LINE